vaanikpandit2825/ContractLens/README.md

 ---

-## `01` &nbsp; What Is DevLens?
+## `01` &nbsp; What Is ContractLens?

-> **DevLens** turns the black box of legal contracts into something you can actually understand — in seconds.
+> **ContractLens** turns the black box of legal contracts into something you can actually understand — in seconds.

 Most people sign contracts without fully reading them.
-Not because they're careless — because legal language is dense, obfuscated, and deliberately opaque. **DevLens fixes that.**
+Not because they're careless — because legal language is dense, obfuscated, and deliberately opaque. **ContractLens fixes that.**

 Upload any PDF contract.
-DevLens extracts the text, fires it through **Gemini 1.5 Pro**, and surfaces the risky clauses — explained in plain English, scored by severity, and delivered inside a clean Android interface.
+ContractLens extracts the text, fires it through **Gemini 1.5 Pro**, and surfaces the risky clauses — explained in plain English, scored by severity, and delivered inside a clean Android interface.

 It's not a PDF reader.
 It's a **risk engine**.